hanabi/hanabi.github.io/docs/how-to-join.md

 ### Joining a Game

-The *Hyphen-ated Group* usually has games going every day.
-You can see if there are any Hyphen-ated members currently playing by looking at the Discord voice channels along the left side of the screen ("Hyphen-ated 1", "Hyphen-ated 2", "Teaching/Beginner Games", etc.).
+The *H-Group* usually has games going every day.
+You can see if there are any H-Group members currently playing by looking at the Discord voice channels along the left side of the screen ("Hyphen-ated 1", "Hyphen-ated 2", "Teaching/Beginner Games", etc.).

 If there are people currently playing, then the typical thing to do is to join the voice channel with the others (by clicking on e.g. "Hyphen-ated 1"), wait for the current game to end, and then hop into the next game after that (depending on how many people stick around).

 A few things to note regarding that:

-- In the *Hyphen-ated Group*, after every game we play, we do a post-game review so that we can find the best moves for every turn and have everyone learn from their mistakes.
+- In the *H-Group*, after every game we play, we do a post-game review so that we can find the best moves for every turn and have everyone learn from their mistakes.
 So before you can hop into the next game, you will have to wait for both the game to finish **and** the post-game review to finish.
 We try to keep the post-game reviews short, but if an interesting situation happens or a discussion gets heated, then it might take a while. ;)
 - If there are 6 or more players remaining after the post-game review is finished, then we usually split into two separate groups of 3.
 - Don't worry - it is not considered rude to join a voice channel and listen in on an ongoing game or post-game review.
 If someone asks who you are, feel free to introduce yourself.
 Otherwise, wait until the end of the review to introduce yourself, and then hop into the next game.
 - Additionally, make sure to inquire if there are other beginners in the voice channel.
 If there are beginners, then the group is probably already playing "level-1-conventions-only" or "beginner" games, which is what you want.
 If not, kindly request that since you are a beginner, the group plays with "level-1-conventions-only".
 In most cases, intermediate and expert players will be happy to do this.